astronomer/airflow-guides/guides/airflow-branch-operator.md

         branching >> Label(option) >> t >> dummy_follow >> join
 ```

 In this DAG, we have a simple `lambda` function that randomly chooses between four branches.
-In the DAG run screenshot below, `branch_b` was randomly chosen, and we see the two tasks in `branch_b` were succesfully run, while the others were skipped.
+In the DAG run screenshot below, `branch_b` was randomly chosen, and we see the two tasks in `branch_b` were successfully run, while the others were skipped.

 ![Branching](https://assets2.astronomer.io/main/guides/airflow-branching/branching.png)